-Cummings Executive Suites in Woburn and Beverly offer a prestigious address at a fraction of the cost of a conventional office suite.
-Available by the day, week, month, or year, our Executive Suites offer an array of solutions to support your business needs—including virtual offices, mail programs, and full reception and administrative support services.
-Executive Suites are ideal for sales reps, small business owners, or as branch or satellite offices.
+Cummings Executive Suites, conveniently located in Woburn and Beverly, offers a prestigious business address at a fraction of the cost of a conventional office suite.
+Available to rent by the day, week, month, or year, our all-inclusive executive office suites offer an array of solutions to support your business needs—including virtual offices, mail programs, and full reception and administrative support services.
+Executive suites are ideal for sales reps, sole practitioners, and small business owners, or as branch or satellite offices.
 Middlesex County Superior Court is located at our Woburn TradeCenter 128 campus, making our suites ideal for legal professionals.

-With private, not-for-profit retirement residences in Woburn and Marlborough, New Horizons offers independent and assisted living communities with welcoming atmospheres and superior amenities.
+With private retirement residences in Woburn and Marlborough, New Horizons not-for-profit senior living communities offer high-value independent and assisted living programs (as well as tailored Memory Care in Marlborough) with warm, welcoming atmospheres and superior amenities.

-As a place-based philanthropic initiative, the Cummings $20 Million Grant Program seeks to support nonprofits in Essex, Middlesex, and Suffolk counties in eastern Massachusetts.
-Each year, this program awards 125 grants to a diverse group of charities.
-These awards include 100 grants of $100,000 each, plus 25 ten-year grants of up to $500,000 each.
+As a place-based philanthropic initiative, the Cummings $30 Million Grant Program seeks to support nonprofits in Essex, Middlesex, and Suffolk counties in eastern Massachusetts.
+Each year, this program awards 150 grants to a diverse group of charities.
+These awards include 125 three-year grants of $30,000 to 300,000 each, plus 25 ten-year grants of up to $1 million each.
 These grants fund a wide variety of local causes, including underserved populations, healthcare, social justice, and education.
-The Cummings Foundation $20 Million Grant Program webpage offers a great deal of information, including a timeline, eligibility requirements, and funding priorities.
+Cummings Foundation’s $30 Million Grant Program webpage offers a great deal of information, including a timeline, eligibility requirements, and funding priorities.